tangshuang/tyshemo/README.md

     type: NumberString,
     default: '0',
   },
-  history: HistorySchema, // Schema
-  books: [BookSchema], // Schema list
 })

+fetch('xxx')
+  .then(res => res.json())
+  .then(data => PersonSchema.ensure(data))
-fetch('xxx').then(res => res.json()).then(data => PersonSchema.ensure(data)).then(data => console.log(data))
+  .then(data => console.log(data))
   // final data will have PersonSchema data structure whatever the backend data's structure is.
   // you can use the final data without worry
 ```

 ### Model

 A model is a data container which provide features about data operation.
 We always use a model in our business code to use data.
-Js native data is very weak, we provide a model that you can watch data change and based on schema, so that you can make your business logic more clear.
+Js native data is very weak, we provide a model that you can watch data change, so that you can make your business logic more clear.

 - watch data change
 - computed property